CODEPhylo/phylospec/docs/language.md

 ### 2.6.
 Distributions as Arguments

-Distributions can be assigned to variables and passed as arguments (distributions as first-class citizens):
+Distribution are normal objects produced by normal functions and can be assigned to variables and passed as arguments (distributions as first-class citizens):
 ```
 // Create a vector of distribution objects
-Vector<Distribution> components = [
+Vector<Distribution<Real>> components = [
-    Normal(mean=0.0, sd=1.0),
+    Normal(mean=0.0, sd=1.0),       // Normal is simply a function returning Distribution<Real>
     Normal(mean=5.0, sd=2.0),
     Normal(mean=10.0, sd=1.5)
 ];